Digital banking trends in 2023

 - The majority of consumers (61 percent) use digital banking services at least once a week.

-- Around 20 to 25 percent of consumers say they would prefer to open a bank account online but are unable to do so at their current bank.
+- About one-quarter of consumers say they would prefer to open a bank account online but are unable to do so at their current bank.

-- 57 percent of millennials and 64 percent of Gen Z have a financial account with a nontraditional institution, such as a neobank or other fintech.
+- Over half (57 percent) of millennials and 64 percent of Gen Z have a financial account with a nontraditional institution, such as a neobank or other fintech.

 - The age group most likely to use a digital-only bank is 35- to 44-year-olds, with 29 percent of those in this age range having digital-only accounts as their primary accounts.